The Pultrusion Report | Tencom

 This is by no means an isolated example; such structures are being planned and built all over the world.
 How did we get here?

-Two key factors have led to the sudden emergence of wood as a trending material of choice for tall buildings.
+Two key factors have led to the sudden rise of wood as the material of choice for tall buildings.

 The first is technological.
-The wood used to construct these buildings comes in the form of highly-engineered composite materials.
+The wood used to construct these buildings is made of highly engineered composite materials.

 One of the newest of these is cross-laminated timber, developed in Europe in the 1990s.
 It consists of strips of dimensional lumber glued together in layers oriented at 90 degrees to each other.
 It looks a bit like layers of butcher block sandwiched together.

-This configuration lends incredible strength and also prevents the warping and twisting that are common in standard dimensional lumber.
+This configuration provides incredible strength and prevents the warping and twisting common in standard dimensional lumber.
 Cross-laminated timber is typically produced in panels ranging from 2 to 10 feet in width, with a thickness of up to 20 inches, and in lengths as much as 60 feet (or even more).

 Two other composite wood products have also been important.
 One is glulam, which is essentially a stack of dimensional lumber glued together with the grain all running in the same direction.
-Another is laminated veneer lumber (LVL), which is basically like thick plywood formed into structural elements.
+Another is laminated veneer lumber (LVL), which is essentially thick plywood used to form structural elements.

-With the necessary technology in place, an increasing concern for environmental impact and sustainability created the right environment for trying something new.
-Since wood is a renewable resource, engineers and architects began to wonder about the possibilities of using wood composites as an alternative to the more traditional building materials steel and concrete.
+With the necessary technology in place, growing concern about environmental impact and sustainability created the right conditions for trying something new.
+Since wood is a renewable resource, engineers and architects began to consider using wood composites as an alternative to the more traditional building materials, steel and concrete.

-This was followed by a similar project in Australia and soon buildings in Canada, the United States, and other countries in Europe.
+This was followed by a similar project in Australia and, soon after, by buildings in Canada, the United States, and other European countries.
 Some significant recent examples include Mjøstårnet in Norway (2019) and the HoHo in Vienna (2020).

 It is fascinating to discover that we have figured out ways to build skyscrapers out of wood.
 A natural question, though, is why we’d want to.
 Why not just stick with steel and concrete?

 One reason we already mentioned is environmental.
 Not only is wood a renewable resource, but its use in construction has a much lighter environmental impact.
-The production of both concrete and steel is very energy-intensive, producing plenty of carbon emissions.
+The production of both concrete and steel is very energy-intensive and generates significant carbon emissions.
 It is estimated that about 13% of the world’s total carbon emissions come from the production of these two materials.

 In comparison, it takes little energy to manufacture wood composites.
 Moreover, trees capture a large amount of carbon as they grow.